znsio/specmatic-node/README.md

-[Specmatic](https://specmatic.in/) is a contract driven development tool that allows us to turn our contracts into executable specification.
+[Specmatic](https://specmatic.in/) is a contract driven development tool that allows us to turn our contracts into executable specification. <br />
+This node module is a thin wrapper over specmatic.jar originally written in kotlin.
+All the functionality resides over in the [Specmatic project](https://github.com/znsio/specmatic).
+This module will help the consumers of specmatic in two ways:
+* Easy installation and upgrade of the jar file in node projects through npm
+* JS helper library which provides to do various setup steps like start, stop the specmatic stub server, installing specs etc. These helpers methods can be used inside a setup file inside a javascript project programmatically instead of using cli scripts.

 ## Quick Start
 `npm install specmatic`  will install the specmatic locally to the node project.